lazard9/react-ldproject/README.md

-# LDProject Overview
+# LDProject – React Showcase App

+Welcome to **LDProject**, a curated collection of React-based components, pages, and mini-projects.
+This app serves both as a sandbox for learning and a showcase of practical React skills.

+The **home page** features a responsive layout with sliders and sections, while other routes contain fully functional interactive projects, including CRUD operations, games, and state-based UI behavior.

-This project serves as a practice exercise, highlighting mostly static components on the home page from my earlier projects.
-Rather than using a CSS framework, I decided to develop a custom grid system just for fun.
-Styling and advanced layouts are not the priority.
+Rather than using a CSS framework, this project includes a **custom-built responsive grid system**, created for learning purposes and maximum flexibility.

 Data is fetched from JSON files.
 To enable the test slider, start the JSON server using the command: